DoctorDaddySir/PleXionFramework/README.md

 If you'd like to contribute:

 - Fork the repo
-- Follow the plugin structure and conventions
+- Follow the plugins structure and conventions
 - Submit a pull request with your feature or fix

 ---